// Form Submission Function Warehouse Logistics Operations: Inbound to Outbound Process

 Importance of Inventory Management

-Warehouse Management Systems (WMS) are widely used to track inventory movement, location, and quantity in real time.
+Warehouse Management System (WMS) is widely utilized to record the movement, location, and quantity of items in real-time.

 Inventory Control Methods